jaime171/generator-mission-s/README.md

 ## Use

-Run `gulp` to build all your pug and sass files, and also it will open a local server
+Run `gulp` to build all your pug and sass files, and also it will open a local server.

 ## Arguments

-`yo mission-s scss` Use SCSS syntax insted of SASS
+`yo mission-s scss` Use SCSS syntax insted of SASS.